 The study found increases in the formation rate that led to increased spine density, but no changes in the elimination rate.

 “Altogether, these results demonstrate that a single dose of psilocybin induces rapid and long-lasting dendritic remodeling in layer 5 pyramidal neurons in the mouse medial frontal cortex.”

-This work provides evidence for dendritic remodeling as a mechanism why psychedelics can be helpful as therapeutics.
+This work provides evidence for dendritic remodelling as a mechanism for why psychedelics can be helpful as therapeutics.
 It is still an open question through which mechanisms different psychedelics do this (and why they have similar/different) therapeutic outcomes.